nestybox/sysbox-ee/README.md

-Sysbox is a next-generation container runtime, developed by [Nestybox](#about-nestybox), that enables deployment of containers that are capable of running not just micro-services, but also system software such as Docker, Kubernetes, Systemd, etc., inside the container.
+Sysbox is a next-generation container runtime, developed by [Nestybox](#about-nestybox), that enables deployment of containers that are capable of running not just micro-services, but also system software such as Docker, Kubernetes, Systemd, etc., inside the container, **easily and securely**.

-What makes Sysbox unique is that it can run system software **without requiring unsecure privileged containers, complicated container images, custom entrypoints, or complex configurations**.
+What makes Sysbox unique is that the containers it creates can seamlessly run system software.
+It voids the need for unsecure privileged containers, complicated container images, custom entrypoints, or complex configurations.
+And it's very fast and efficient.

+Sysbox sits below containers managers such as Docker and Containerd, allowing you to use these well known tools to deploy the containers.
+No need to learn new tools!

-If you need to run Docker-in-Docker, Kubernetes-in-Docker, or Systemd reliant apps in Docker, and want to do so securely and avoiding complex images or configurations, Sysbox is right for you.
+If you want to run Docker, Kubernetes, or Systemd-reliant apps inside Docker containers, and want to do so easily, with unmatched efficiency, and securely, **Sysbox is right for you**.

-Sysbox is super-easy to use: it fully integrates with Docker, thereby allowing you to deploy these enhanced containers via the familiar Docker CLI.
-Sysbox works under the covers, interacting with Docker and the Linux kernel to create the container.
-No need to learn new tools.

 <p align="center"><img alt="sysbox" src="./images/sysbox.png" width="800x" /></p>

-The complete list of features is [here](#features).
+The complete list of features is [here](#sysbox-features).

-A list of sample use cases is [here](#use-cases).

 And here are a couple of videos showing how it works: